island-is/handbook/docs/api-design-guide/data-definitions.md

 ## JSON

-Primitive values MUST be serialized to JSON following the rules of [RFC8259] and as stated in the standard JSON text MUST be encoded using UTF-8 [RFC3629].
+Primitive values MUST be serialized to JSON following the rules of [RFC8259] and, as stated in the standard, JSON text MUST be encoded using UTF-8 [RFC3629].

 JSON can represent four primitive types _strings_, _numbers_, _booleans_, and _null_ and two structured types _objects_ and _arrays_.
 Concepts like